What are the other Names for this Condition? (Also known as/Synonyms)

 - Slow-healing of sores

-- Itchy skin, usually around vaginal or groin area
+- Itchy skin, usually around the vaginal or groin area

 - Frequent yeast infections